openshift-evangelists/pseudo-vps-quickstart/README.md

 redirect_stderr=true
 ```

-Ensure you use the log file entries as shown so that any log messages output from the web application are capture in the pod logs.
+Ensure you use the log file entries as shown so that any log messages output from the web application are captured in the pod logs.

 Once you have added the entry, you can start the web application as a service by running ``supervisord reload``.